High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

-The bulk magnetic susceptibility of \CVS has been previously shown to develop a paramagnetic response below $\sim50$ K \cite{Ortiz2020,Yu2021,Wang2021}, presumably due to bulk impurities, overwhelming the initial diamagnetic drop below $T^*$.
-The Sagnac interferometers probe only the freshly cleaved surface region within a small volume defined by the beam diameter and the optical penetration depth and thus are less susceptible to these bulk impurities, particularly as we typically use a lower magnetic field.
-Hence the change in the Kerr signal below $T^*$ stays diamagnetic and is almost temperature independent as seen in the relative Kerr angle $\Delta \theta=\theta-\theta(120 K)$ for sample 1 in Fig.~\ref{fig:kerr_data}A and in the absolute Kerr signal $\theta_K$ for sample 2 in Fig.~\ref{fig:kerr_data}B. The susceptibility measurements on \CVS further show that the diamagnetic drop with the field along the $ab$ plane is almost 5 times weaker than if the field points in the $c$-direction, where earlier results on \KVS show no diamagnetic shift for the field along the $ab$-plane \cite{Ortiz2020}.
+The susceptibility measurements on \CVS further show that the diamagnetic drop with the field along the $ab$ plane is almost 5 times weaker than if the field points in the $c$-direction, where earlier results on \KVS show no diamagnetic shift for the field along the $ab$-plane \cite{Ortiz2020}.
 These observations indicate that the diamagnetic response originates from in-plane effect, presumably orbital effects such as non-interacting loop currents as suggested by the NMR/NQR experiments \cite{Song2022}.
 In contrast, the paramagnetic response observed in magnetic susceptibility is isotropic with respect to the applied magnetic field and remains on the scale of the Pauli paramagnetism above $T^*$.
-Hence we conclude that we have no evidence for spontaneous ferromagnetic orderings of loop currents.
-However, an antiferromagnetic ordering of loop currents is still possible within our observations, which needs to be robust enough to avoid the effect of the magnetic field, which will tend to align the loops response.
+Hence, we conclude that we have no evidence for spontaneous ferromagnetic orderings of loop currents.
+However, our results still allow for an antiferromagnetic ordering of loop currents.